tremho/docholiday/docs/publish.md

 ```

 You can create the "intro.md" and "Getting_Started.md" and/or other pages that make up your documentation suite.
-Also note that this assumes your API has been generated as "API.md".
+Also note that this assumes your API has been generated as "API.md" in this folder.

 ### Using GitHub Pages for your project documentation
 Your project is probably already hosted in a GitHub repository.
 If your project is not in a repository at all, you should really reconsider